akinhwan/bens-blog-boilerplate/content/blog/hackathons.md

 - If there is no off the shelf solution where you can plug and play, then you've reached the end of the road.
 At this point, all you can do is pave your own way forward.
 That's where coding languages come in.
 I'll spare you the definition of what a full stack application can look like, check out this article for an explanation.
 There is no right way to build a full stack application or website.
 I mean just look at all these acronyms of [software stacks on wikipedia](https://en.wikipedia.org/wiki/Solution_stack).
 - When there are separate teammates working on either the front-end or back-end there is often a risk of disconnection.
 Oftentimes you can fake a whole lot with just a front-end, but having a scalable and working back-end makes your demo that much more viable and impressive.
 Be sure to sync up between the front and back, just as waiters are constantly entering and exiting the dining room to the kitchen.
 - There will be instances where the tools every individual is comfortable with aren't capable of tightly integration with one another.
 The earlier this is discovered the better.
 If it's discovered late in the process, then make do with what siloed elements you do have working, and tie it together with an artfully woven story.

+### Breaks

+- Remember to take frequent walks, stand up and stretch.
+Don't stay crouched over a computer all day and night.
+Better blood circulation leads to a happier and clearer mind.
+Intense focus notoriously fogs the mind, and can make it feel palpably sluggish.
+Take a few deep breaths through your nose, as breathing through your mouth will aggravate an anxiety response.
+- Avoid additional screen time on your smartphone, because you've probably been using a screen all day.
+- Go meet other teams.
+Don't bug them, just ask them how its going.
+Chat with people you run into on the way to the bathroom, or grabbing a snack.
+Don't prod about what their idea is or anything they aren't willing to divulge.
+This is not about scouting out the other teams, but to share in the struggle.
+As tempting as it may be to speculate on what the competition is doing, ignore them.
+Looking in your back-mirror won't help you get to where your team ultimately wants to end up.
+- Normally there will be mentors walking around, or seated in a special area of the event space.
+Be sure to take advantage of their presence.
+Get the most out of your question, by succinctly representing your idea, telling them what you've tried already, and by listening to everything they say before you respond.
+- Hackathons can get stressful, I recommend you leave the premises ocassionally and observe nature.
+Watch the squirrels and birds outside if there's still daylight, and people watch drivers-by if it's night time.
+Just get good at taking your mind off of things.
+It isn't normal to be so singularly focused for such a prolonged period.
+Look forward to what you'll do when this hackathon is all over.

+### Converge

+- Be sure to occasionally check in on each other, and take stock of your progress.
+Shorten the feedback cycles, because you're staring at a very tight deadline.
+Don't over do it though, I once observed a team do stand-ups every 30 minutes and I overheard one of them complain about how time-sucking these were.
+Be self-aware and team-aware, only incorporate these tactics if you see a return on them in the form of either increased clarity or motivation.
+- Teams need to talk in order to get on the same page about things.
+But in order to implement what you talked about, you need to get quiet and put your heads down.
+Be on either side of this coin, but don't be in the middle.
+Make very deliberate and conscious choices as to whether you are converging or diverging.
+Working with a team can be like a game of telephone.
+It is a fine balance that you and your team will need to feel out.
+I've never pre-scheduled out this time, normally our team would converge when one of us is confused or at a road block.
+We would diverge once clear on the next incremental step.

 ### Dealing with fall out
 - There may be a situation in which a member wants to leave the team or give up.
 On the other end of the spectrum, there could be 'mutiny' in which someone opts to take the team in a completely different direction.
 - Whatever the case may be, try to de-escalate, have a third-party mediate.
 Most small disagreements can be worked out with a broad enough perspective on the matter.
 The good news is, if you can see this through to the other end, the bond between the team will be even stronger.
 Always try to see the underlying reason, and see if there can't be some sort of compromise.